 AU: Course audited.
-A course in the Pharmacy Program may be audited only upon recommendation of the assistant/associate dean for academic programs and permission of the course instructor.
+A course in the Pharmacy Program may be audited only upon recommendation of the assistant/associate Dean for academic programs and permission of the course instructor.

 I: Incomplete (Temporary grade).
 The student is unable to complete required coursework by the end of the semester.
-To earn a grade, all coursework must be completed within six weeks of the end of the semester; otherwise a grade of F (or NP) will be assigned.
+To earn a grade, all coursework must be completed within eight weeks of the end of the academic year (the spring semester of the year in which the course was taken); otherwise a grade of F (or NP) will be assigned.